Hamtaro: Ham-Ham Heartbreak

 Like its predecessors, Hamtaro: Ham-Ham Heartbreak is an adventure game.
 Set in the world of the Hamtaro books and anime, the player controls the hamster ("Ham-Ham", as the hamsters tend to call themselves) Hamtaro.
 The game expands on the gameplay of the earlier titles by adding Bijou, a friend of Hamtaro who has a crush on him, as a partner.
 Together, they have to save the other hamsters' relationships from Spat, an evil hamster with a hatred for any kind of relation.

 Synopsis

 Storyline

 At the start of the game, Hamtaro is having a nightmare.
-A hamster dressed in a black devil costume holding a trident is destroying the relations of various hamsters.
-Then, the hamster notices Hamtaro and attempts to attack him.
+Spat, a hamster dressed in a black devil costume holding a trident, is destroying the relations of various hamsters.
+Then, Spat notices Hamtaro and attempts to attack him.
 Hamtaro is awakened by Boss, to whom he tells his dream.
 Hamtaro later finds Bijou, and the two of them must stop Spat and fix the problems he has made.